 "I’d misunderstand things and, one time, that led to a practical joke the police mistranslated as a crime.
 I got three months in Wandsworth prison," said Robert, who has autism and Asperger syndrome.

 'Armed' with a music stand, Robert recalled: “I was going to go into the shop where my ex-boyfriend worked and say, ‘Music stand and deliver’.
 But I didn’t do it.

 "In the police interview, I called it [the music stand] a gun because — for the joke — I was a comedy armed robber," Robert explained in an interview.
 "I had originally been going to say Hand over the notes – you know – it was a music stand – Hand over the notes – but then I decided I was going to say Music stand and deliver."

 Speaking to The Sun at the weekend, Robert branded the incident a "foolish mistake", saying: "I was only 19, hadn’t yet been diagnosed with Asperger’s and had some growing up to do.”

-Other acts on Saturday's first episode of Britain's Got Talent included circus performer Sascha Williams who performed a Rola Bola acrobatic act.
+Other acts through to the live shows this year included circus performer Sascha Williams who performed a Rola Bola acrobatic act.

 Plus, there was Matt Johnson, who performed an escapology trick, locked and chained inside a tank filled with water.

-Britain's Got Talent 2018 airs Saturday nights on ITV.
+Britain's Got Talent 2018 airs live all this week at 7:30PM on ITV.